FridayyAIOrg/Fridayybot-automation-new/prompt.md

 User: _application input_
 Assistant: Thank you.
 Before I proceed, can you confirm product details once more?
 Once confirmed, it will take 30-40s to generate!
+User: Confirmed.
 (tool call `generate_description`)

 After product is created:
 Assistant: Your product is now live in your store!
-Here are the details: short_description, introduction, key_features, benefits_and_applications, why_choose_us, brand_story.
+    Here are the details: short description, introduction, key features, benefits and applications, why choose us, brand story. (all the details you get from tool call should be shared with user)
     Would you like me to generate a beautiful AI-enhanced image of it?

 User: Yes
 (tool call `generate_ai_image`)